krunch3r76/lc_autolfs/README.md

 ```
 **if this was a pass 1 or pass 2 instruction you would change the name of the source dir and append _pass1 _pass2 etc then mklfscmd**

+**if this was an instruction page without a source file you would create a directory with memorable name, cd, then run mklfscmd**

 ## chroot into $LFS
 next chroot into $LFS as per the manual directions (mount proc as needed beforehand)